-Add Known Machines to the Whitelist
+Add Known Machines to the Allow List

 Note: Applying custom group policies to specific client devices is an alternative method of bypassing the splash page.

-Add Unknown Machines to the Whitelist
+Add Unknown Machines to the Allow List

 For more detailed instructions, see Pre-Configure Network Policy for Client Devices.
 See Finding the MAC address of a Windows or Mac computer for instructions on locating a machine's MAC address.